 Hague design application rule change: Japan designation

-In a recent communication, WIPO has since confirmed that it is no longer a formal requirement for any Hague design application filed after 01 May 2019, which designates Japan, and which relates to a three dimensional product, to provide six orthogonal views of the product.
+In a recent communication, WIPO has confirmed that it is no longer a formal requirement for any Hague design application filed after 01 May 2019, which designates Japan, and which relates to a three dimensional product, to provide six orthogonal views of the product.

 A copy of that communication can be accessed here.

 Under the Hague design registration system, it is possible to obtain registered design protection in a number of territories around the world (including the UK; Germany; the EU; and Japan) via the use of a single registered design application applied for centrally at WIPO.